bianich/g5-2025-website/docs/_pages/image_analysis.markdown

 ## ResNet50 Embeddings
 <br>
 We first extracted the penultimate layer features of the ResNet50 model, which had been trained on the binary classification task "sold vs not sold".
-These embeddings were reduced in dimensionality via t-SNE and clustered using KMeans (with K=5 based on the elbow method).
+These embeddings were clustered using KMeans (with K=5 based on the elbow method) and reduced in dimensionality via t-SNE for visualization purposes.

 The resulting t-SNE plot is shown below: